avoup/hackathon-starter-REST/README.md

 A boilerplate for **Node.js** REST api.

-Best part of working on a project is the 'meaty' part of it, but you have to go through setting up a project and adding all necessary features like authentication with json web token, social authentication, deciding on json request/response format and the list goes on.
+When starting a new project until you get to the best part of it you have to go through setting it up and adding all the necessary features like authentication with json web token, social authentication, deciding on json request/response format and the list goes on.

 Goal of hackathon-starter-REST (HSR) is to skip through all this steps and get to the interesting part of a project quicker.